42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

 ### There will be bugs to fix

-To put is this way, I already raised pull request to fix bugs in
+To put it this way, I already raised several pull requests:

-- fixes proposed to mkdocstrings and mkdocstrings-python the first day
+- fixes proposed to [mkdocstrings] and [mkdocstrings-python]
-- bug reported to Spotify mkdocs-monorepo-plugin but the projects seem to have a silent community
+- bug reported to Spotify [mkdocs-monorepo-plugin] but the projects seem to have a silent community
 - Bug reported again include and snippets plugins as not working with monorepos, got a "not my problem" reply.